UEABIO/data-sci-v1/docs/15-Regression.md

 With regression, we can test the biological hypothesis that wood density can be used to predict timber hardness, and use this regression to predict timber hardness for new samples of known density.

-Timber hardness is quantified using the 'Janka scale', and the data we are going to use today comes from an R package 'SemiPar' - once loaded you will then need to call the data using another function `data()` (note this is different to PalmerPenguins where the data was immediately available).
+Timber hardness is quantified using the 'Janka scale', and the data we are going to use today comes originally from an R package `SemiPar`